margaux-go/green_cities_now_berlin/README.md

 # Instructions
 The following sequence of steps should setup the code and illustrate its functionalities:
 - Clone the repository with *git clone git@github.com:margaux-go/green_cities_now_berlin.git*
-- At the folder green_cities_now_berlin create a subfolder raw_data with *mkdir raw_data* and download the raw data with the link ...
+- At the folder green_cities_now_berlin create a subfolder raw_data with *mkdir raw_data* and download the raw data to this subfolder with the link ... .
+Furthermore create a subfolder pickle in which preprocess pipeline and trained model will be saved.
 - We suggest the creation of a virtual environment for the project to avoid dependency issues.
 At the folder green_cities_now_berlin run *pyenv virtualenv <env_name>* followed by *pyenv local <env_name>*
-- At the folder green_cities_now_berlin install necessary packages with *make install*
+- At the folder green_cities_now_berlin run with *make install* to install necessary packages.
-- To clean the data run the notebook
+- At the folder green_cities_now_berlin run *make run_preprocess* to preprocess the raw_data.
+It will clean the raw_data and export the clean data for visualization purposes.
+Furthermore, it fits a preprocessing pipeline to the clean data, and exports to be used by the API.

 - To train the model and export it to be used by the API, first create a subfolder called pickle inside the folder green_cities_now_berlin, then open the notebook model.ipynb and execute the cells in order.
 Do not forget to uncomment the cell with comment "# Create model pickle file" to export the model as a pickle file.
 - To test the API locally, first run *uvicorn fast_get:app --reload* at the folder api and then run the cells in the notebook api_local_test.ipynb.